TransparentHealth/direct-test-certificates/README.md

 Same as *Create and Email-Bound Endpoint* step but use a something like `revoked@direct.example.com`.
-After downloawding the needed certificates, click on the Revoke button.
+After downloading the needed certificates, click on the Revoke button.
 You can re-fresh the CRL instantly by clicking recreate CRL.

 Create an Endpoint without AIA Info.
 ====================================

-Same as *Create and Email-Bound Endpoint*  but use a name such as `no-aia@direct.example.com` and uncheck the"Include AIA" box.
+Same as *Create and Email-Bound Endpoint*  but use a name such as `no-aia@direct.example.com` and un-check the"Include AIA" box.

 Create an Endpoint without CRL Info.
 ====================================

-Same as *Create and Email-Bound Endpoint* but use a name such as `no-crl@direct.example.com` and uncheck the "Include CRL" box.
+Same as *Create and Email-Bound Endpoint* but use a name such as `no-crl@direct.example.com` and un-check the "Include CRL" box.

 Create an Expired Endpoint
 ===========================